xiran-yin/CSC207_project/README.md

 ### 5.Keyword Search
 - Enter keywords for ingredients to find recipes that match.

 ## Future Enhancements
 - Multi-language support for a global audience.
 - Accessibility features, including text-to-speech.
 - Offline mode to save recipes for areas with limited internet connectivity.

+## Installation
+To set up the Recipe Generator, follow these steps:

+### Prerequisites
+- Java Development Kit (JDK) 17 or later.
+- An Integrated Development Environment (IDE) like IntelliJ IDEA or Eclipse.

+### Steps to Install
+1. Clone this repository from GitHub.
+2. Open the project in your preferred IDE.
+3. Build the project to ensure all dependencies are resolved.
+4. Navigate to the src/main/java directory.
+5. Run the Main.java file to start the application.